Heracleitos/Heracleitos.github.io/README.md

 For further information regarding our research initiatives and outputs, please visit our [website](https://www.hcsl.com).

-**HCSL Software Repository**
+**Hellenic Complex System Laboratory Software Repository**

-Specifically, the source code of the software developed by HCSL is available at: https://www.hcsl.com/Tools/.
+Specifically, the source code of the software developed by Hellenic Complex System Laboratory is available at: https://www.hcsl.com/Tools/.

 **Intellectual Property Rights**